 DO WE WANT YOU TO START A TWINKIE DIET?

 No, of course not!
-We wanted to show you this real life example to demonstrate the importance of burning MORE calories than you consume.
+We wanted to show you this real-life example to demonstrate the importance of burning MORE calories than you consume.
 Focusing on this simple equation will be the cornerstone of ensuring you lose weight or maintain your weight once you reach your goal.
-This is an extreme example and despite the professor’s success, we would not advocate trying the same thing.
-Yes, burning more calories than you consume is vitally important but it’s also important to consume quality nutrition.

 The average diet following a bariatric procedure should consist of the following: